 Issue a prescription as normal, including signing the prescription by hand.
 Once the prescription is complete, the prescriber can fax it to a pharmacist, scan it and email it to a pharmacist, or take a photograph of it and email it to a pharmacist.
-The signed physical prescription must remain with the prescriber for storage for two years.
+The prescriber must keep the signed prescription either in hard copy form or as a reproducible digital image for two years.

 No, digital signatures are not permitted.
 The prescription must be printed and signed by hand.
 An image can then be made.

 Yes, image-based prescriptions can include instructions for a repeat supply.
 To comply with PBS requirements, all repeats must be supplied and held in the same pharmacy as the original supply.

 No. The image-based prescription must be sent directly from the prescriber to the pharmacy, either by email or fax.